facebook/flow/website/en/docs/types/opaque-types.md

 opaque type Alias: SuperType = Type;
 ```

-Any type can can appear as the super type or type of an opaque type alias.
+Any type can appear as the super type or type of an opaque type alias.

 ```js
 opaque type StringAlias = string;